THE standoff at the Panatag (Scarborough) Shoal continues as the

-Philippines, China refuse to pull out ships
+Philippines and China refused to pull out their ships from the disputed

 After the Philippines pulled out its warship from the shoal, China recalled its third ship which sailed to the area on Thursday.
 However, two Chinese ships remain and are being observed by the Philippine Coast Guard’s BRP Pampanga, which was sent to replace the country’s biggest warship, BRP Gregorio del Pilar, according to the Department of National Defense (DND).